 Is There A Link Between Stalking And Sexual Assault?

-Stalking And Sexual Assault: The rise in sexual assaults around the country is on the rise, and the Dallas PD has started a sexual assault awareness campaign to help educate a potential victim, so they do not become a statistic and posted the following: Walking home after drinking can be as dangerous as driving drunk.
+The rise in sexual assaults around the country is on the rise, and the Dallas PD has started a sexual assault awareness campaign to help educate a potential victims, so they do not become a statistic and posted the following: Walking home after drinking can be as dangerous as driving drunk.

 - Walk with friends or take a cab